TerrificTable/TerrificTable/README.md

         self.notes = dict()

     def __note(self):
-        self.notes = ["My public code does not reflect experience or skill level", "I am not accountable for any of your actions"]
+        self.notes.append("My public code does not reflect experience or skill level") self.notes.append("I am not accountable for any of your actions")
 ```

 ---